kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 ## Results

-The initial setup saw 60% improvements to [synthetic benchmarks](https://github.com/kube-rs/kube/pull/1494#issue-2292501600) when using stores, and 80% when not using stores (when there's nothing to cache), with further incremental improvements when using the `StreamingList` strategy
+The initial [synthetic benchmarks](https://github.com/kube-rs/kube/pull/1494#issue-2292501600) saw 60% reductions when using stores, and 80% when not using stores (when there's nothing to cache), with further incremental improvements when using the `StreamingList` strategy.

+!!! warning "Ad-hoc Benchmarks"

+    Whether the ad-hoc synthetic benchmarks are in any way realistic going forwards remains to be seen.
+How much you can get likely depends on a range of factors from allocator to usage patterns.

-Real world benefits are expected to be smaller. __So far__, we have seen controllers with a basically unchanged profile, some with small improvements in the 10-20% range, but I have gotten one [50% drop in a real-world controller](https://github.com/kube-rs/kube/pull/1494#issuecomment-2126694967) (ironically, the one I used to test the change).
+__So far__, we have seen controllers with a basically unchanged profile, some with small improvements in the 10-20% range, but I have gotten one [50% drop in a real-world controller](https://github.com/kube-rs/kube/pull/1494#issuecomment-2126694967) (ironically, the one I used to test the change).
 So YMMV, particularly if you are doing a lot of other stuff, but please [reach out](https://discord.gg/tokio) with more results.

 ## Thoughts for the future